Jennifer Lopez Gives Props To New York In Stunning Throwback Photo

 Her entire body was bathed in strong light from overhead, illuminating her gorgeous bone structure and mane of hair.

-She wore a white suit with extreme cut-outs that displayed her incredible figure.
+She wore a white suit with extreme cutouts that displayed her incredible figure.
 A nude sparkling bodysuit was visible underneath.

-The Yankees hat that Lopez was proudly displaying has become part of her concert repertoire — she sported the same head-wear in the “Jenny From The Block” segment during her 2016 “All I Have” show in Las Vegas, as well as in her performance at the 2018 TIME 100 Gala.
+The Yankees hat that Lopez was proudly displaying has become part of her concert repertoire.
+She sported the same headwear in the “Jenny From the Block” segment during her 2016 “All I Have” show in Las Vegas as well as for her performance at the 2018 TIME 100 Gala.

-The designer accessory was also worn briefly during a 10-minute retrospective mash-up performance for the MTV Video Music awards, at which Lopez received the 2018 Michael Jackson Video Vanguard Award.
+The designer accessory was also worn briefly during a 10-minute retrospective mashup performance for the MTV Video Music Awards, at which Lopez received the 2018 Michael Jackson Video Vanguard Award.
+While MTV officially removed Michael Jackson’s name from the award in 2019, the Vanguard Award recognizes significant accomplishments in music and film.

 Lopez is originally from the Bronx, and her ties to New York are incredibly strong.

-In an interview with Entertainment Weekly she explained how much her hometown has shaped who she is now.
+In an interview with Entertainment Weekly, she explained how much her hometown has shaped who she is now.

 “I go back to my neighborhood at times, and I still have friends who live there and people my mom hangs out with….
 It’s not something I’ve become disconnected from.
 I also feel no matter how much I travel and where I go, I always feel so connected to the working class I grew up in with my mom and my dad.
 It so affected me to see my dad working nights for 20 years… I think that’s why I work so many jobs.
 I feel like a working woman and a working girl.
 That’s who I am.”

-It appears that Lopez has been reminiscing the last few days.
-Yesterday she posted a sexy video from her 2019 “Its My Party” tour.
+It appears that Lopez has been reminiscing in the last few days.
+Yesterday, she posted a sexy video from her 2019 “Its My Party” tour.